 Absolutely ideal if you just want to be alone, and do something on your own.
 Obviously for couples and families will be a great activity too for some quality time spent out there.
 The price to rent a boat is $15.00, and you’ll be paying $4.00 for every additional hour.
 Look for Loeb Boathouse.

-You can always sign up for organised tours as well, which include boating!
+You can always sign up for organized tours as well, which include boating!

 Central Park Zoo is really iconic, and it’s something if you’re on a trip with kids, you’ll want to do in Central Park.